-Summary of Responses Council Response There was a mixture of views in response to this question and the number of respondents disagreeing with the criteria outnumbered those agreeing.
+There was a mixture of views in response to this question and the number of respondents disagreeing with the criteria outnumbered those agreeing.
 The main reason for disagreement was around the proposal to exclude sites that are in the open countryside that are unrelated to existing or proposed service centres.
 A number of respondents considered that sites in the countryside shouldn't automatically be excluded as they could be demonstrated to be sustainable.
-There The definition of the exclusion criteria around sites in the countryside has been amended to clarify that sites that are not adjacent and directly related to service centres will be excluded.
-This makes clear that for sites to be considered as related to a settlement they should be directly adjoining it.
-This criteria has also been amended to increase flexibility for sites in were concerns raised as to how it would be judged if sites are 'unrelated' to settlements.
+There were concerns raised as to how it would be iudged if sites are 'unrelated' to settlements.
 Concerns were also raised that the Environment Agency flood maps are not up to date.
 There was a suggestion that sites should only be excluded based on national policy and designations and not local policy, which could change through the Local Plan review.
-Some countryside areas and widens the scope by not excluding sites in smaller villages and hamlets and rural exception sites as long as they accord with the current Local Plan policies on rounding off and infill in small villages (DM13) and exception sites (DM14). concern was expressed over how 'insurmountable constraints' will be defined.
-An updated Strategic Flood Risk Assessment is underway.
-The most up to date flood risk information will be used to assess sites in the SHLAA and will be updated as new modelling is made available.
-With regards the suggestion that sites should only be excluded based on national policy and designations, it is considered that it will be appropriate in some circumstances to exclude sites based on inconsistency with the existing development plan.
-The Planning
+Some concern was expressed over how 'insurmountable constraints' will be defined.